CiscoDevNet/terraform-provider-intersight/website/docs/r/resource_reservation.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `reservation_selector`:(string) The unique identification of the resource is based on the resource OData string, which is mentioned as part of the ReservationSelector.
+For example, 'Serial eq 'EM6259AE6B'.
 * `resource_moids`:
                 (Array of schema.TypeString) -
-* `resource_type`:(string) Type of resources which will get filled into the resource groups.
+* `resource_type`:(string) The type of resource that is placed into resource groups or pools.
+Resource Type can be either 'compute.Blade' or 'compute.RackUnit' for pools.
 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
-* `status`:(string)(ReadOnly) Status of the Reservation.* `Created` - By default, a reservation is in Created status.* `Processing` - A reservation is changed to Processing status for appliance mode resource claim requests.* `Failed` - A reservation is changed to Failed status if the validations on resources, resource groups fails.* `Finished` - A reservation is changed to Finished status if the validations on resources, resource groups are successful.
+* `status`:(string)(ReadOnly) The reservation status can be in the 'Created', 'Processing', 'Failed', or 'Finished' state.* `Created` - By default, a reservation is in Created status.* `Processing` - A reservation is changed to Processing status for appliance mode resource claim requests.* `Failed` - A reservation is changed to Failed status if the validations on resources, resource groups fails.* `Finished` - A reservation is changed to Finished status if the validations on resources, resource groups are successful.
 The resource moids in reservation will be added to resource groups using OData filters.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.